grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Just another quarter mile or so.
 We have to slow the boat down even before we get there --- it is easy to miss a small lane like that, and no turnaround."

 "OK, when you're sure you're close, have Bastian slow us down as much as you think you need to."
 Percy looked behind.
-There was no pursuing sub there, but she could only see about a quarter mile down the channel before the siting was lost in the windings of the channel and the clusters of warehouses and cargo platforms.
+There was no pursuing sub there, but she could only see about a quarter mile down the channel before the sighting was lost in the windings of the channel and the clusters of warehouses and cargo platforms.
 A quarter mile was nothing.
 The sub with the ram might be right behind them but she had no way of knowing.

 A few minutes later Sturmey called down to _Bastian_ to slow the _Prospect_ to 5 knots.
 Sturmey scanned the signs and structures along the port side of the channel ahead of them.
 Then he pointed to a rapidly approaching small gap between the huts built along the channel.
 "There it is Captain Percy."